MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-cyberark-credential.md

 > [!IMPORTANT]
 >
-> Limitation: Machine / Machine groups shared with other users are not supported today.
+> It isn't currently possible for users to associate a CyberArk application with machines or groups that are shared with other users.

 If you want to run a desktop flow on a machine or a group using CyberArk® credentials, you need to add your CyberArk® application information in the Power Automate portal.